HillaryRomero/HillaryRomero/README.md

 - 👋 Hi, I’m @HillaryRomero.
-- 👩🏻‍🎓 I am a language specialist with experience in technical documentation for technology, product description, and technical content design.
+- 👩🏻‍🎓 I am a language specialist with experience in technical documentation for technology, product management, and technical content design.
 I have a degree in Classical Languages.
 - 💞️I am passionate about effective communication, especially in the field of technology.
 I believe that technical information should be clear, concise, and easy to understand for all audiences.
 - 👩🏻‍💻 My work experience includes positions in research and development in computational linguistics, e-learning, and technical support.
 In these roles, I have developed skills in text analysis, technical writing, problem-solving, and teamwork.
 - 👀 My interests include technical writing and product management.